SquatPhish/2-Distributed-Crawler/README.md

 ```

 2. Split the list into chunks:

 ```
 python3 parse.py test/crawl_demo_url_list.txt 10
 ```

-    - first argument is the file
+first argument is the file.

-    - second argument is the number of chunks
+second argument is the number of chunks.

 3. Compile the task dispatch:  You could define your PROC_MAX in task_dispatcher.c

 ```
 ## define PROC_MAX 5  //The maximum processes the machine can tolerate
 gcc task_dispatcher.c --std=c99